vuestorefront/vue-storefront/packages/core/docs/advanced/creating-custom-composable.md

 :::tip Why `loading` and `error` are `computed` properties?
 You might have noticed that `loading` and `error` are wrapped in the `computed` function in the composable factories.
-This prevents modification from outside, which might result in state mismatch and hard to trace bugs.
+This prevents external modifications that could result in a state mismatch and hard-to-track errors.
 :::

 ## Shared composable